pbobbitt/pbobbitt/README.md

 ## Who I Am

-IT Support professional and Cloud & Network Engineering student with hands-on experience in **user support, system administration, and workflow automation**.
+IT support professional with hands-on experience supporting end users, managing access, and maintaining internal systems in a fast-paced operations environment.
+Background in building and improving workflow-driven systems, with a focus on troubleshooting, automation, and system organization.
+Currently developing skills in system administration, networking, and PowerShell through hands-on labs.

 #### I specialize in:

-* Troubleshooting user issues while improving underlying systems
+* Troubleshooting user issues and supporting day-to-day system operations
-* Automating manual processes to reduce workload and errors
+* Building and improving workflow-driven systems to reduce manual work
-* Bridging business operations with IT solutions
+* Bridging business operations with practical IT solutions

 #### What I’ve Done

+* Provided L1/L2-style IT support for 100+ employees
-* Supported systems managing **10,000+ records**
+* Supported systems managing 10,000+ records
-* Delivered **L1/L2 IT support** across 150+ users
-* Automated onboarding workflows, reducing manual work by **60–80%**
+* Automated onboarding workflows, reducing manual work by 60–80%

+#### Current Focus

+* IT Support / Desktop Support roles
+* Building hands-on experience in Active Directory, networking, and system administration
+* Expanding automation skills with PowerShell and scripting

 ## Education & Certifications
 <div>